Update 5/5/2014 The Original post has been updated to show the new interfaces and features of Photomatix Pro 5

 If you are using Photoshop and Bridge: Select your images and Right/cmd click and say “Open in Photomatix 5.
 A dialog box will appear and ask what you want to do.
 Click “Merge for HDR Processing and Fusion” It will show the file numbers you selected and click OK again

 Or provided you bought the full standalone version of Photomatix 5, you can simply open Photomatix 5 and click on the Load BracketedPhotos

 Click on the “Load Bracketed Photos” button and it will open another dialog box that you can browse for and find your images you want to combine into your HDR.

-After you have selected your image and clicked OK your next dialog box should look like this:
+After you have selected your image with the software you chose to import, your next dialog box will look like this: